JSiegel0516/ICharm.AI-Project/README.md

    ```
    Add any other app-specific settings you need (API base URL, etc.).

+3. To generate embeddings, run:
+node src/components/Scripts/embedTutorial.js
+This will train the chatbot to gain information about the icharm website

 ## Database (Docker)

 The PostgreSQL database boots in a Linux container so every developer gets the same schema, regardless of OS.

+Install Docker before attempting to run the database

 1. (Optional) Override defaults before starting the container by exporting the following in your shell or a `.env` file alongside `docker-compose.yml`:
    ```ini